prometheus/docs/content/governance.md

 In case a member leaves, the [offboarding](#offboarding) procedure is applied.

+In case of certified mental incapacitation of a member, the [offboarding](#offboarding) procedure can be applied partially or in full to ensure account and access security and voting rights and quorum count will be suspended.
+This is applicable until the certified mental incapacitation is over.

 The current team members are:

 * Bartłomiej Płotka ([Red Hat](https://www.redhat.com/))